Originally published: December 2021

 Swan skipping those other coins and associated expenses means they can pass lower costs onto the user, and invest in better customer service.
 Virtually everyone on their team including backend staff is well-studied on bitcoin.

-After launching their initial service focused on retail investors, they’ve been able to expand into private client services to focus on large investors, family offices, and small and medium businesses who want bitcoin on their balance sheet and need some more personal service associated with that scale of purchase.
-And now they’re expanding into the RIA market, so that advisors have better ways to give clients exposure to spot bitcoin compared to some of the publicly-traded trusts that don’t track bitcoin’s price closely, or that are based on cash-settled futures.
+After launching their initial service focused on retail investors, they’ve been able to expand into private client services and institutional services to focus on large investors, family offices, businesses, and governments who want bitcoin on their balance sheet and need some more personal service associated with that scale of purchase.
+And with advisor offerings, retirement account offerings, collaborative vault custody offerings, liquidity services, bitcoin private equity investment opportunities, and more.

 Basically, it’s a function of being deep into bitcoin, rather than broad into numerous cryptos.
 Swan is expanding its depth and quality of bitcoin-based services, rather than expanding its multi-coin approaches.
 Quality over quantity, in other words.

-From the large review site Trustpilot (LSE: TRST) as of this week, I’ll let this comparison speak for itself:
+From the large review site Trustpilot (LSE: TRST), I’ll let this comparison speak for itself:

 First of all, the Bitcoin network itself has risks like any other asset.
 It can go down in price for long periods of time, and nobody can forecast its forward price or network potential with 100% accuracy.
 Appropriate position sizing is important, and the right position size varies based on your views of the asset and other details about your unique financial situation.

 Besides that, dealing with any counterparty has risks.
-Swan does not currently perform lending, leveraging, or anything like that, which sharply reduces their number of attack surfaces, but it’s always important to be mindful of tail risks.
+Swan and their partners custody the bitcoin with full reserves and a qualified custodian trust structure that separates custody assets from the company, but it’s always important to be mindful of tail risks.

 Swan encourages the self-custody of bitcoin when you are comfortable with it, so that you can eventually remove counterparty risks even from Swan and their custodian.
 They want to teach you to fish, in other words, rather than just selling you fish.
-However, many people do like to use a custodian, so it’s important to note that Swan uses an institutional-grade custodian.
-And the CTO is always working on making Swan’s side of the business as secure as possible, which is easier to do thanks to their bitcoin-only focus.
+However, many people do like to use a custodian, so it’s important to note that Swan uses an institutional-grade qualified custodian with separate trust accounts.
+And the CTO and security team are always working on making Swan’s side of the business as secure as possible, which is easier to do thanks to their bitcoin-only focus.

 There have been some high-profile scams in the industry where companies have their email lists compromised and send out phishing emails, which trick people into revealing their passwords, private keys, hardware wallet seed phrases, or other scams to steal your coins.
 Any company has some chance of that happening to them in some way.

-Also, be aware of impersonator accounts on social media that impersonate prominent bitcoiners, Swan staff, or other high profile people like Elon Musk.
+Also, be aware of impersonator accounts on social media that impersonate prominent bitcoiners, Swan staff, or other high profile people.
 These scam impersonator accounts sometimes direct message people to trick them into crypto scams.

 So, I’m a huge fan of Swan Bitcoin and they manage security very well, but I always want to make sure people use good security practices on their own end as well, to avoid the possibility of any sort of phishing or other security risks that could affect you, Swan, or any other business in the ecosystem.